abhat09/MLOPs/README.md

 - 🧱 ML Pipelines and Experiment Tracking in Databricks
 - 🏪 Feature Store integration with ML workflows
 - 🤖 AutoML tools and frameworks (PyCaret, H2O)
+- 📊 Model Monitoring and Drift Detection with EvidentlyAI